 Landing pages are your ticket to converting your web traffic into qualified leads.

-It’s important to remember that driving leads to your website is the easy part; but once they land there, you need to work hard to convert them into leads.
+Remember: Driving leads to your website is the easy part, but once they land there, you need to work hard to convert them into leads.

 - Moz generated a 52% increase in sales of its Pro membership.

 - Lumineers increased conversions by 120% resulting in 1,200 more leads in one month.